 Did you know that Dhaulagiri was once believed to be the highest mountain in the world?
 But, soon they discovered Kanchenjunga and eventually Mount Everest.
-Today, Dhaulagiri stands the 7th tallest mountain in the world.
+Today, Dhaulagiri stands as the 7th tallest mountain in the world.

-The Dhaulagiri Circuit trek takes you to the rugged trails of the Himalayas from where you can see extraordinary views of Dhaulagiri I, II, III, IV, IV and more.
+The Dhaulagiri Circuit trek takes you to the rugged trails of the Himalayas from where you can see extraordinary views of Dhaulagiri I, II, III, IV, IV, and more.
 On this journey, you will first have to cross the French Pass at 5360 meters from where you will continue down into the Hidden Valley.

 After this, the trail takes you towards the Dhampus Peak (6060 meters), which you can climb if you have some mountaineering experience.
 Further on, you will have to cross the Dhampus Pass at 5258 meters, which is one of the most challenging parts of this trek.

 This trek, though demanding and strenuous is one of the most exhilarating treks in the world.
-Only a few lucky tourists go for this wondrous trek offers once in a lifetime adventures.
+Only a few lucky tourists go for this wondrous trek offers once-in-a-lifetime adventures.

 Dhaulagiri Circuit Trek Highlights